 The Venue is not fully open.

-With the current lockdown until mid February 2021, the centre is only open to certain support groups such as AA.
+With the current lockdown expected to last until mid March 2021, the centre is only open to certain support groups such as AA.
 The centre has adapted to the current situation concerning Covid-19.
 See below.

 Please partner with us to support the centre.
 We are asking for the equivalent of just £2 per week (£104 per year).
 If you pay through our appointed online social fundraising platform ‘Givey’, there is a small extra 5% charge (making the amount over a year of just £109.20) In return for your donation, you will receive 10% off bar prices and events run by the centre.